Betrayal

 1. It really was incomprehensible.

-2. Rosa Melendez Rosa Melendez says:
+2. Rosa Melendez says:

 Cindy, I know the feeling.
 It is hard to trust a man when you can’t trust you father.